With crispy bits of golden brown fried garlic and a smoky sweet sauce, spicy garlic shrimp are zesty and amazingly good and ready in 20 minutes!

 When choosing sides, it really depends on how you prepare the shrimp.
 Like chicken, shrimp is endlessly adaptable.
 Who doesn’t love the simplest combo, a shrimp basket with French fries and coleslaw?
 Or shrimp cocktail with spicy horseradish sauce?

 If the shrimp has a spicy sauce, like this garlic shrimp recipe, I like jasmine rice or brown rice and steamed broccoli as sides.
-You also can’t go wrong with roasted broccoli.
+You also can’t go wrong with roasted broccoli or roasted asparagus.

 Make It Your Own